 Yokes, a seam running between the shoulders on the upper chest, were a popular shoulder widening device.
 Some yokes were created with a patch of shirring or smocking: both of which are kinds of decorative gathers consisting of two or more rows of gathered fabric.
 These gathering devices were also used on top of the shoulder between the collar and the sleeve to further increase the visual size of the shoulders.

 For plus size fashions, wide shoulder accenting was unnecessary.
 The V-neck and vestee cut were popular in plus size day dresses because it only added bulk to the center line of the silhouette, not the shoulders.
-Typically puff sleeves, gathers and very high necklines were avoided on stout or mature women’s fashions.
-Bulky fabrics and busy prints were also kept to a minimum.
-The plus size 1930s day dress below is an excellent example of a ’30s sleek and slim silhouette with period appropriate vestee and caplet sleeves, which do not add extra bulk to the design.
+Puff sleeves, gathers, and very high necklines were also typically avoided on stout or mature women’s fashions.
+Bulky fabrics and busy prints were kept to a minimum.
+The plus size 1930s day dress below is an excellent example of a ’30s sleek and slim silhouette with period appropriate vestee and capelet sleeves, which did not add extra bulk to the design.
 It is quite becoming on full figures.